 My work involves modelling infectious disease transmission dynamics.

-My research involves using viral sequence data and patient data to characterise HIV transmission and monitor the effectiveness of interventions at city-level.
+My research involves using viral sequence data and patient data to characterise HIV transmission and guide public health interventions.

-I primarily work at intersection of public health, machine learning and Bayeasian modelling.
+I primarily work at intersection of public health, machine learning and Bayesian modelling.

-I focus on mathematical, statistical and computer science tools to answer questions about human health.
+I focus on mathematical, statistical and computer science tools to answer questions in human health and biology.